Blackbird Leys: Sports and leisure

 The Kassam Stadium is the home of Oxford United Football Club and is just within the greater boundary of Blackbird Leys in an area known as Minchery Farm.
 Initial construction began in 1996 and the first football match took place on 4 August 2001.
 It is also home of Oxford Speedway hosting Oxford Spires, Cheetahs and Chargers at the Oxford Stadium.

 Musical groups

 In 2006, residents from the estate took part in The Singing Estate, a Channel Five reality TV show following their progress from amateur singers to classical choir.
 The Blackbird Leys Choir emerged from the original choir and continues today.

 Education

-Schools on the estate include Pegasus First School, Windale Community Primary School and Northfield School.
+Primary schools on the estate include Pegasus First School, Orchard Meadow Primary School and Windale Community Primary School in the Greater Leys area.
+The only Secondary school on the estate is The Oxford Academy.
+SEND schools are also present on the estate, these are Mabel Pritchard Special School and Orion Academy.
 City of Oxford College has a campus situated on Cuddesdon Way which provides further education, higher education, modern apprenticeships and community evening classes.

 Transport

 Blackbird Leys has no mainline railway station but is served by Oxford Bus Company and Stagecoach in Oxfordshire which provides bus services between Blackbird Leys, central Oxford and Oxford railway station.
 The freight-only railway between Kennington Junction and the BMW Mini factory via Iffley and Littlemore forms the northwestern boundary of Blackbird Leys.
 It is part of the former Wycombe Railway that British Railways closed to passenger traffic in 1963.